 Pole displays might also be an unnecessary expense.
 There are no secrets at point of sale so if it's possible configure the POS layout so the checkout monitor is viewable by both clerk and purchaser.
 Another option is connect a second (small cheap) monitor for patron viewing.

-Best Consignment Shop Software is not integrated with any credit-card processor so stores are free to use any credit-card processing they choose including Square and PayPal.
+Best Consignment Shop Software is not tied to any credit-card processor so stores are free to use any credit-card processing they choose.
 The clerk processes sales as usual, selects the credit-card type and the payment transaction takes place completely outside of the POS software.
 Software vendors who require using their card processor due so because they get a kickback on every sale.

 A strong advantage that's not quite so apparent is that because the software is not involved in the payment process, the software is not included in PCI compliance.

 Payment for Best Consignment Shop Software is once for lifetime use.
-There are reasons why this program costs so much less than others: 1) Price is not padded with prepayment for support.
+There are reasons why this program costs so much less than others: 1) Price is not filled with support precharges.
 (There is no other software program for consignment that is 'worth' $1100 or $1400!)
 2) No forever monthly or annual payments.
 (Others say their support 'plans' are 'optional' and avoid mentioning that they will withhold support and software updates if the annual fees aren't paid.
 3) Software updates are free and include the work done in the background by BCSS personnel to keep the software in good working order and current with changes in technology.

 Heads up: Resaleworld, Consignpro and nearly all providers of software for consignment and resale have plenty of post-sale fees and years of experiencing in soft-peddling them pre-sale.
 If you're told that other programs will only require one payment, call us.